 Guitar Lesson – Track 3: Gown & Gentry – Three Soloing Ideas: Demo

 All three soloing ideas for “Gown & Gentry” use simple melodic lines harmonized in parallel intervals.
 The first idea is in 3rds, the second is in 6ths, the third is in 10ths.
-These intervals sound sweet on the guitar and are relatively easy to grab.
+These intervals sound sweet on the

 Guitar Lesson – Track 3: Gown & Gentry – Playalong Preview